ibm-cloud-docs/vpc/file_storage_vpc_manage.md

         }
       }'
 ```
-{: pre}
+{: codeblock}

 #### Modify user tags for an existing file share
 {: #fs-add-tags-share-api}

-Add new user tags to an existing file by making a `PATCH /shares` call and specify the user tags in the `user_tags` property.
+Add new user tags to an existing file share by making a `PATCH /shares` call and specify the user tags in the `user_tags` property.
 You can specify new tags for a file share without any tags and the user tags are added.
 If you specify different tags, the existing tags are modified.

-The following example modifies a file share identified by ID by renaming the share and adding user tags.
+The following example modifies a file share that's identified by ID by renaming the share and adding user tags.

 ```curl
 curl -X PATCH\